IDMNYU/DM-1123-VFS-SP16-SEEGERS/dm1123_vfs_syllabus.md

 * Come to class on time and participate (be present and engaged)
 * Study outside of class (ideally with classmates)
 * Devote at a minimum 4 to 8 hours per week outside of class, fulfilling homework assignments, reading, and studying concepts covered in class.
-* Consult basecamp at least once a week for up to date info
 * Complete all assignments by due dates
 * Acquire and read all assigned readings before they are due
 * Action – do your absolute best
 * Strive for continuous improvement
 * Email contact about logistics (when, where, how many?) only
 * Talk to me in person about issues and problems.
 Do not email long conversations. (if your email turns into a paragraph or two that means you should be talking to me in person, not emailing me.)
-* Do not use basecamp to send personal messages
 * Have desire amounting to enthusiasm (to learn, to explore)
 * Have patience, persistence, and discipline
 * Be creative